-Let's take a look at to get a better idea of what Tillamook Bay Community College offers and if it could be the right college for you.
+Let's take a look at these factors to get a clearer idea of what Tillamook Bay Community College offers and if the college could be the right college for you.

-About 14% of students who start at Tillamook Bay Community College come back the next year.
-Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.
+Approximately 14% of students who start at Tillamook Bay Community College come back the next year.
+The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.